 - Escalation: Escalation occurs when a person indulges his or her tolerance to an addictive substance or behavior with larger or more potent doses and/or behaviors that result in higher intensity.

-Almost every addict, regardless of the nature of his or her addiction, will experience some degree of tolerance and escalation.
+Almost every addict, regardless of the nature of their addiction, will experience some degree of tolerance and escalation.

 What Do Tolerance and Escalation Look Like?

 With substance addictions, tolerance and escalation cause the addict to take more of a substance or a stronger substance in an attempt to achieve and maintain the desired high.
-With process (behavioral) addictions, tolerance and escalation will cause the addict to spend increasing amounts of time in the addiction or to increase the intensity of his or her addictive behaviors.
+With behavioral addictions, tolerance and escalation cause the addict to spend increasing amounts of time in the addiction or to increase the intensity of their addictive behaviors.
 Over time, thanks to tolerance and escalation, addicts often find themselves using substances and engaging in behaviors they never expected or wanted.

 For an illustrative example, consider heroin addiction.
 Nobody, and I do mean nobody, shoots heroin right out of the gate.
 They start out with alcohol or marijuana or, perhaps, a prescription medication.
 As time passes, tolerance builds, and, in response, usage escalates.
 Maybe they start drinking or smoking pot the moment they wake up, or they start crushing and snorting the pills they’ve been abusing for faster effect, etc. Eventually, even those behaviors don’t produce the desired high, so they ‘discover’ harder drugs and more impactful ways to ingest those drugs.
 Before they know it, and often without ever making a conscious decision to do so, they find themselves with a needle in their arm.